ubccr/ccrdocs/pages/howto/empireai.md

 For more information on storage on Alpha, please see [here](https://empireai.freshdesk.com/en/support/solutions/articles/157000175046-empire-ai-alpha-storage).

 At this time there are no quotas on these filesystems; however, we've been told to expect that this will be coming soon.
-There is also no automatic clearing of the scratch directories, as there are at CCR, but the Alpha system administrators expect this to be necessary in the future.
-Any changes to these policies will be disseminated to all users in advance.
+There is also no automatic clearing of the scratch directories, as there are at CCR.
+With the implementation of allocations for beta, there will be quotas on the filesystem.

 There are no shared project or scratch directories, like we offer at CCR.
 Instructions for sharing files on Alpha can be found [here](https://empireai.freshdesk.com/en/support/solutions/articles/157000010953-how-can-i-share-data-with-other-users-).

 ### Data Transfer

 **Globus**
 The Globus data transfer service provides the fastest and most secure data transfer speeds.
 Refer to CCR's [Globus documentation](../hpc/data-transfer.md#globus-transfers) for info on how to use the web interface and search for "Empire AI Alpha" to find the EAI Globus servers.
-You'll be prompted to enter your Alpha username and password for access to their Globus collection.
+You'll be prompted to enter your alpha username and password for access to their Globus collection.

 **SFTP**
 Secure FTP is also an option for moving data to the EAI cluster.
 You can initiate transfers via the command line or using a SSH client that provides a GUI, such as FileZilla or CyberDuck.
 Refer to CCR's [data transfer documentation](../hpc/data-transfer.md#secure-shell-copy) for guidance, substituting the EAI login node with CCR's where appropriate.